cthoyt/cookiecutter-snekpack/{{cookiecutter.package_name}}/README.md

 #### Configuring ReadTheDocs

 [ReadTheDocs](https://readthedocs.org) is an external documentation hosting service that integrates with GitHub's CI/CD.
+Do the following for each repository:

 1. Log in to ReadTheDocs with your GitHub account to install the integration at https://readthedocs.org/accounts/login/?next=/dashboard/